BigStationW/Compare-pictures/README.md

 # Compare-pictures-and-videos
-Combines several images into one (for comparison purposes).
+Combines several images/videos into one (for comparison purposes).

-On this repository, there are 3 examples images you can use for a test:
+On this repository, there are 3 images examples you can use for a test:
 - "1.
 Image 1.jpg"
 - "2.
 Image 2.jpg"
 - "3.
 Image 3.jpg"